 The Challenge

-We know that communities have visionary ideas for growing and transforming their local economies, but often need targeted support to be ready to apply for and manage the federal funding that can bring these ideas to scale.
+We know that communities have visionary ideas for growing and transforming their local economies, but often need targeted support to be ready to bring these ideas to life.

 Meet the Cohort